UP-RS-ESP/up-rs-esp.github.io/_posts/2025-12-17-FlorianJosephowitz_CameraCalibration.md

 | 8   | P₂        | Descentering Distortion Coefficient |

 # Setup
 Basis for the testing are three different cameras: the Sony Alpha 7 R MK 5 (A7R5), the Sony Alpha 6000 (A6000) and the Panasonic S1H.
 Two of them are Full-Frame (\~36 x 24 mm) sensor cameras, one cameras has slightly smaller APS-C sensor (\~17 x 21 mm).
 APS-C cameras are usually lighter and more affordable and therefore widely used.
 As optics, high quality fixed focal-length lenses are used.
-Fixed focal-length lenses usually maintain more optical stability during shooting than zoom lenses because they contain less movable lens elements [^4].
+Fixed focal-length lenses usually maintain more optical stability during shooting than zoom lenses because they contain less movable lens elements$$^4$$.
 These cameras are oriented according to different distances and angles during the image acquisition.

 ## Cameras
 The cameras main characteristics are summarized in the following table.